FixTweet/FxTwitter/docs/user/why.rst

   - Temporary, real-time logging in the terminal (using ``wrangler tail``) is employed only for debugging and servicing by the developer, and is never saved or used for other purposes.

   - We use Cloudflare Analytics Engine to collect anonymous, aggregated statistics without user or Tweet identification data.
+This data includes the country of your IP address, your user agent, whether the request was successful or not, and whether the Tweet is likely SFW or NSFW.

   - In rare cases, Tweet URLs causing runtime errors (exceptions) may be logged to flag down issues causing your embed to break.
 We use `Sentry <https://sentry.io>`_ to do so.